UK Corporate Governance Code

 The Nomination Committee’s terms of reference deal with such issues as membership and frequency of meetings, together with the requirements for quorum and notice procedure and the right to attend meetings.
 The responsibilities of the Nomination Committee covered in its terms of reference include review of the Board composition, appointing new Directors, re-appointment and re-election of existing Directors, succession planning taking into account the skills and expertise that will be needed on the Board in the future, reviewing time required from Non-Executive Directors, determining membership of other Board committees and ensuring external facilitation of the evaluation of the Board.
 The Nomination Committee will meet at least twice a year.

 The UK Corporate Governance Code recommends that a majority of the members of the Nomination Committee should be Independent Non-Executive Directors.
 The terms of reference of the Nomination Committee require that that its composition complies with these requirements.
-The Nomination Committee comprises four members, three of whom are Independent Non-Executive Directors (Luke Mayhew, Gwyn Burr and Julie Southern), and one is the Chairman (Richard Baker).
-The committee is chaired by Richard Baker.
+The Nomination Committee comprises four members, three of whom are Independent Non-Executive Directors (Luke Mayhew, Gwyn Burr and Julie Southern), and one is the Chairman (Ian Durant).
+The committee is chaired by Ian Durant.

 The Company’s remuneration strategy is to provide a remuneration framework that will: